microsoft/vscode-docs/blogs/2024/06/06/wasm-part2.md

 ![Running count all files](count-files.png)

 It should also be highlighted that a language server doesn't necessarily need to implement any of the features specified in the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) specification.
-If an extension wants to integrate library code that can only be compiled to the WASI Preview 1 target, implementing a language server with custom messages might be a good choice.
+If an extension wants to integrate library code that can only be compiled to the WASI Preview 1 target, implementing a language server with custom messages might be a good choice until VS Code supports the WASI 0.2 preview in its component model implementation.

 ## What Comes Next